sewenew/redis-plus-plus/README.md

 ##### StringView

-We use [std::string_view](http://en.cppreference.com/w/cpp/string/basic_string_view) as the type of string parameters.
+[std::string_view](http://en.cppreference.com/w/cpp/string/basic_string_view) is a good option for the type of string parameters.
 However, by now, not all compilers support `std::string_view`.
-So when compiling *redis-plus-plus*, CMAKE checks if your compiler supports `std::string_view`.
-If not, it uses our own simple [implementation](https://github.com/sewenew/redis-plus-plus/blob/master/src/sw/redis%2B%2B/utils.h#L48).
+So we wrote a [simple version](https://github.com/sewenew/redis-plus-plus/blob/master/src/sw/redis%2B%2B/utils.h#L48), i.e. `StringView`.
 Since there are conversions from `std::string` and c-style string to `StringView`, you can just pass `std::string` or c-style string to methods that need a `StringView` parameter.

 ```
 // bool Redis::hset(const StringView &key, const StringView &field, const StringView &val)